-The shares offered hereunder may be sold from time to time by the selling security holders in one or more transactions at fixed prices, at prevailing market prices at the time of sale, at prices related to the prevailing market prices, at varying prices determined at the time of sale, or at negotiated prices.
-These sales may be effected in transactions:
+The shares offered hereunder may be sold from time to time by Alliance in one or more transactions at fixed prices, at market prices at the time of sale, at varying prices determined at the time of sale or at negotiated prices.
+Alliance may offer their shares of common stock in one more of the following transactions:

-- on any national securities exchange or U.S. inter-dealer system of a registered national securities association on which the common stock may be listed or quoted at the time of sale; - in the over-the-counter market; - in private transactions; - by pledge to secure debts and other obligations; or - a combination of any of the above transactions.
+- on any national securities exchange or quotation service on which the common stock may be listed or quoted at the time of sale, including the Nasdaq National Stock Market; - in the over-the-counter market; - in private transactions; - by pledge to secure debts and other obligations; or - a combination of any of the above transactions.

 Under the Securities Exchange Act, any person engaged in the distribution of the shares may not simultaneously engage in market making activities with respect to our common stock for a period of two business days prior to the commencement of such distribution.
-In addition, the selling security holders will be subject to the applicable provisions of the Securities Exchange Act, which provisions may limit the timing of purchases and sales of shares of common stock by the selling security holders or any other such persons.
+In addition, Alliance will be subject to applicable provisions of the Securities Exchange Act, which provisions may limit the timing of purchases and sales of shares of common stock by Alliance Pharmaceutical Corp. or any other such person.